mumzworld-tech/StressMaster/README.md

 # StressMaster

 A local-first AI-powered load testing tool that accepts natural language commands to perform API load testing.
-The system uses a local LLM (LLaMA3 via Ollama) to parse user prompts and convert them into structured load test specifications that can be executed using K6.
+The system uses AI models to parse user prompts and convert them into structured load test specifications that can be executed using K6.

+## 🤖 AI Provider Support

+StressMaster supports multiple AI providers for natural language parsing:

+- **Ollama** (Local, Free) - LLaMA3, Mistral, CodeLlama, and other local models
+- **OpenAI** - GPT-3.5, GPT-4, and other OpenAI models
+- **Claude** - Claude 3 models via direct API or OpenRouter
+- **OpenRouter** - Access to multiple AI models through OpenRouter
+- **Google Gemini** - Gemini Pro and other Google AI models

 ## 🚀 Features